AcalaNetwork/truffle-tutorials/README.md

 account preferences and the smart contract that the account maintains.
 It introduces the publishing of the smart contracts in the Acala EVM+ as well as enabling and disabling the developer mode of the account directly in the Acala EVM+.

+8. [AdvancedEscrow](./AdvancedEscrow/README.md): This tutorial utilizes the predeployed `DEX`, `Token`s and `Schedule` smart contracts in order to build an escrow service that accepts any of the predeployed ERC20 tokens, swaps them for `AUSD` and at a set block releases the funds in `AUSD` or in another predeployed ERC20 token.